North Atlantic right whale: 2017 Unusual Mortality Event

 The Marine Mammal Protection Act (MMPA) defines an Unusual Mortality Event (UME) as "a stranding event that is unexpected, involves a significant die-off of any marine mammal population, and demands immediate response."
 A UME for the North Atlantic right whale population has been active since 2017, a year where the population of under 400 individuals experienced 35 mortalities and morbidities.
 The most common direct causes of the deaths and injuries associated with the recent UME have been the same as ever (vessel strikes and entanglements), but there is an underlying connection to climate change.
 The temperature, circulation, and prey abundance changes associated with climate change have driven right whales to occupy new habitats (or existing habitats at new times of year), exposing them to anthropogenic threats outside of the scope of protective regulations.
 In particular, Canada's Gulf of St. Lawrence was the site of 17 right whale deaths and injuries during the summer of 2017; research has since shown that whales had recently begun using the region consistently for the first time.
+One study found that the UME served as the focusing event that launched an issue-attention cycle and brought the topic into broader public view through media.
+The UME also inspired two documentary films, the first to focus entirely on right whales, Entangled (2020, dir.
+David Abel) and Last of the Right Whales (2021, dir.
+Nadine Pequeneza).
+The films debuted amid the COVID-19 pandemic.
+Each took a different approach to their storytelling, with Entangled focusing on issues related to science, conservation, and conflict in New England and Last of the Right Whales focusing on the northern and southern habitats and human interest stories of the people who have connections to the whales.
+A research study analyzes and discusses the contents of the two films and took the rare opportunity to compare and contrast them.